SwissClinicalTrialOrganisation/secuTrialR/README.md

 ### Generating the README file

 The README file contains both standard text and interpreted R code.
 It must therefore be compiled.
-Changes should be made in the `README.Rmd` file and the file "knited" with R. This is easiest with RStudio, but other methods are available.
+Changes should be made in the `README.Rmd` file and the file “knited” with R. This is easiest with RStudio, but other methods are available.

 ``` r
 library("knitr")